noir-lang/noir/docs/docs/getting_started/quick_start.md

 nargo execute
 ```

-The witness corresponding to this execution will then be written to the file _./target/witness-name.gz_.
+The witness corresponding to this execution will be written to the file _./target/witness-name.gz_.

 The command also automatically compiles your Noir program if it was not already / was edited, which you may notice the compiled artifacts being written to the file _./target/hello_world.json_.